alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 In the previous version there was a character encoding problem, that a right single quote mark in a C++ string literal, would not necessarily be displayed correctly.

-The problem happened because the controls in a window assume that `char` based text is encoded with the process’ **Windows ANSI** encoding, the encoding specified by the `GetACP` function, which is usually some variant of Windows ANSI Western, whereas the encoding for a C++ literal is typically UTF-8 — at least for experienced programmers.
+The problem happened because the controls in a window assume that `char` based text is encoded with the process’ **Windows ANSI** encoding, the encoding specified by the `GetACP` function, which is usually some variant of Windows ANSI Western, whereas the encoding for a C++ literal typically is UTF-8 — at least for experienced programmers.

 So, in this part we’ll change everything to UTF-8 encoding.
 Which involves telling the tools that they should assume and produce UTF-8.
 This gets rid of the right single quote problem, and also enables use of fancy Unicode characters. 😃

-Intro
+(fig)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->